 As Sarah ran off, Ma yelled, “Stay with them.
 Don’t wander off.”

 “Stop your incessant nagging.
 I’m coming,” Gaelib grumbled as he slammed the door to his dressing room.
 He calmed himself, stroking the wonderful silk of his most comfortable undergarments.

 Caileagh had cajoled him all week.

 He knew she believed the rituals were necessary to acquire the crown.
-They meant less to him.
+They meant far less to him.
 Not nothing, merely less.
-They had their place, but were only one part of the elaborate plan that’d make his destiny a reality.
+They had their place, but were only a tiny part of the elaborate, and ever more complex, schemes that’d make his destiny a reality.

 He permitted Caileagh to lead him to a seat engraved with ancient runes.
-As he sat, his heartbeat matched the rhythmic chanting pulsing through him.
+As he sat, his heartbeat matched the rhythmic crooning that pulsed through him.
 Breathing deeply and slowly, his muscles warmed with the hum of each syllable.
-He gave himself to the spreading pleasurable feelings, floating upon them, savoring them.
+He gave himself to them, floating upon them, savoring them.

 Gaelib didn’t remember walking to the coach.
 Exhilarated and euphoric, his memories were disjointed, as if his eyes had been closed part of the time.

-Caileagh was jabbering excitedly.
+Caileagh jabbered excitedly.
 “When I’m queen, no one will be able to hurt me.
 You’ll always protect me.”

 “Did you drug me also?”